alastair-droop/qsubsec/examples/gencode-ref/README.md

 echo "[`date`]: section GENCODEREF-GRCh38p10_27 completed" >> $REF_DIR/GRCh38p10_27/logs/output-GENCODEREF-GRCh38p10_27.log
 ~~~

-We can see that most of the generated script is testing and logging.
-We can see only the commands that will be run by using the `-c` flag:
+We can see that most of the generated script is taken up by testing and logging code.
+We can extract only the commands that will be run by using the `-c` flag:

 ~~~bash
 qsubsec -fbash ./gencode-ref.qsubsec ./gencode-ref.tff